HotPocketHPE/mhguide/mhguide.md

 * **4th gen games: Use item sets!** An option from the item box, item sets allow you to quickly restock and swap your items between quests.
 Simply add the items you commonly use to your pouch and register a set.
 Selecting it will pull items from your box to match that set as closely as possible.
 * **Pre-4th gen games: Kill small monsters before focusing on the large one!** If you leave them alone, small monsters will annoy you, interrupt your attacks, and even cause you to get hit by the large monster!
 Killing them solves this, usually they have low HP and will die in a few attacks.
 * **3rd and 4th gen games: Bring Dung Bombs to quests with multiple large monsters!** Hitting a monster with a Dung Bomb causes it to move zones after a bit.
 Fighting multiple monsters at once is difficult and inconsistent, so avoid it when possible.
 * **Emulators: Use speedup if it's available!** Some quests (such as gathering, small monster killing, and sieges) are boring and can take a bit.
 Speedup will save time and make the game more enjoyable. **Don't use this in multiplayer without other players' consent!**

-## Combat

-* **Focus on not getting hit!** MH is a very defensive game.
-Getting hit will interrupt your attacks and force you to heal.
-Conversely, avoiding damage will let you take advantage of more openings.
-In MH, *a good defense is a good offense!*
-* **Observe the monster's tells!** What are the tells for each move?
-Some moves (such as Garuga's infamous instant charge) don't have tells, but can only be performed in certain circumstances (such as when Garuga is facing you and isn't doing another move).
-Take advantage of this, and position accordingly!
-* **Observe the monster's patterns!**

 # Basics of Dealing Damage